LUPIN11/AIPaperNotes/README.md

 <img src=".\images\image-20230520171749916.png" alt="image-20230520171749916" style="zoom:100%;" />

+Although the amount of data for medical image segmentation is very limited and U-Net has a large number of parameters owing to its larger number of channels, no regularization is mentioned in this paper (BN had not been introduced at that time).
+Thus, data augmentation is very crucial to avoid overfitting and achieve better generalization.

 + Overlap-tile Strategy

   To predict the pixels in the border region of the image, the missing context is extrapolated by mirroring the input image.